microsoft/playwright/docs/src/ci.md

 ## Caching browsers

-With the default behavior, Playwright downloads the browser binaries in the following
-directories:

-- `%USERPROFILE%\AppData\Local\ms-playwright` on Windows
-- `~/Library/Caches/ms-playwright` on MacOS
-- `~/.cache/ms-playwright` on Linux
+Caching browser binaries is not recommended, since the amount of time it takes to restore the cache is comparable to the time it takes to download the binaries.
+Especially under Linux, [operating system dependencies](./browsers.md#install-system-dependencies) need to be installed, which are not cacheable.

-To cache the browser downloads between CI runs, cache this location in your CI configuration, against a hash of the Playwright version.
+If you still want to cache the browser binaries between CI runs, cache [these directories](./browsers.md#managing-browser-binaries) in your CI configuration, against a hash of the Playwright version.

 ## Debugging browser launches